Probe into sacking of Carl Sargeant suspended

 They are also challenging rules which would allow the independent investigator to bar the family from hearings.

-Mr Sargeant killed himself last November, days after he was sacked from his Welsh Government role and suspended from the Labour Party over allegations about his personal conduct.
+Mr Sargeant was found hanged at his home last November, days after he was sacked from his Welsh Government role and suspended from the Labour Party over allegations about his personal conduct.

 First Minister Carwyn Jones announced an independent inquiry into how he handled his former minister’s sacking.